 This low histamine mango smoothie is perfect for anyone on the low-histamine diet.
 It is refreshing and cooling with subtle mango carrot flavors spiced with ground ginger powder.
 Ginger has many gut-healing and immune-boosting properties.
-Plus, ginger, mango, and carrot just work together.
+Plus, ginger, mango, and carrot blend well together.

-I added carrots to this low histamine mango smoothie for histamine intolerance as I love sneaking vegetables into my smoothies.
-Creating this recipe was the first time I used carrot and mango together to make a smoothie, so I wasn’t sure how it would turn out, but I was pleasantly surprised.
+I added carrots to this low histamine mango smoothie for histamine intolerance, as I love sneaking vegetables into my smoothies.
+Creating this recipe was the first time I used carrots and mango together to make a smoothie, so I wasn’t sure how it would turn out, but I was pleasantly surprised.

-Oat milk is used to blend the smoothie and yields the perfect creaminess but you could also use coconut milk too which would taste delicious as well.
+Oat milk is used to blend the smoothie and yields the perfect creaminess, but you could also use coconut milk, which would taste delicious.

-I give my six-month-old baby girl tastes of all my smoothies and she loved this low histamine mango smoothie with carrot.
+I give my six-month-old baby girl a taste of all my smoothies, and she loved this low histamine mango smoothie with carrots.

 While this low histamine smoothie is excellent for anyone with histamine intolerance, it is also the perfect baby food.
 Nutritious, easy, and gentle on the stomach.